open-s4c/benchkit/ROADMAP.md

 - Add end-to-end tests that are automated.

+- Check if we can use output of perf with https://profiler.firefox.com/

 ## Defects / Bugs / Change Requests

 - Error handling is required for when the platform is not registered